rails/rails/guides/source/5_1_release_notes.md

 This is fully compatible with the asset pipeline, which you can continue to use for images, fonts, sounds, and other assets.
 You can even have some JavaScript code managed by the asset pipeline, and other code processed via Webpack.
-It’s all managed via Yarn that’s on by default.
+All of this is managed by Yarn, which is enabled by default.

 ### jQuery no longer a default dependency